Real Middle-earth in Ruapehu

 The Lord of the Rings Filming Locations in Ohakune

-About 6km from Ohakune, the Ohakune Beech Paddock was a filming location for The Hobbit: An Unexpected Journey.
+About 6km (4 miles) from Ohakune, the Ohakune Beech Paddock was a filming location for The Hobbit: An Unexpected Journey.
 Its wooded green fields depicted the outskirts of Hobbiton quite the contrast to the rest of the sinister Mordor landscapes filmed in the area.

 Mangawhero River and Mangawhero Falls on Ohakune Mountain Road is now more commonly known as Gollums Pool to visitors.
 This was used for a scene in LOTR: The Two Towers where Gollum is catching fish, while Faramir threatens to set his archers on him.
 Tawhai Falls, now more commonly known as Gollum’s Pool, was also used for this scene.